MMJGGR/Phase_3_Project/readme.md

 Without addressing the imbalance, the logistic regression model performed extremely well on the majority class (False) but poorly on the minority class (True).
 This imbalance in performance was reflected in the F1-score and recall differences.
 Applying SMOTE balanced the dataset, allowing the logistic regression model to learn equally well from both classes.
 As a result, the F1-score for the True class improved, leading to a more balanced performance that reflects a model capable of handling both True and False outcomes more equitably.

 **3. Mitigation of Bias Towards Majority Class:**\
 Imbalanced datasets cause models to be biased towards predicting the majority class e.g., the baseline model's constant prediction of the majority class (No Arrests) resulted in low precision and F1-scores.
-SMOTE helped mitigate this bias by oversampling the minority class, providing the model with a more representative training set.
+SMOTE helped mitigate this bias by synthetically oversampling the minority class, providing the model with a more representative training set.
 This change encouraged our model to learn the features distinguishing Arrests and No Arrests more effectively resulting in the models overall predictive ability given identifying minority class instances (arrests) is crucial, as false negatives (missed True cases) can have significant real-world implications.**
 # 7. Recommendations
 **1. Enhance Training and Protocols for Weapon-Related Stops**